-Learn how to use Italian quantity adverbs like "troppo" (too much), "abbastanza" (enough), "un po'" (a little), "più o meno" (more or less), and "solo" (only) to express different measures and amounts naturally in everyday contexts.
+This lesson covers Italian quantity adverbs like "troppo" (too much), "abbastanza" (enough), "un po'" (a little), "più o meno" (more or less), and "solo" (only), essential for expressing amounts and degrees in everyday conversation.

 1. "Troppo" is an adverb that expresses large quantities.